alexwlchan/scripts/textexpander/README.md

         """
     },
     {
+        "name": "create_books_commit_message",
+        "description": """
+        create a commit message for when I'm adding new books to my book tracker.
+        """
+    },
+    {
         "name": "get_mastodon_text.py",
         "description": """
         print a Markdown-formatted blockquote of a Mastodon I've got open in Safari, suitable for saving in Obsidian